High Impact Technology Exchange Conference

 Michelle Van Noy, Director, The Hidden Innovation Infrastructure, Rutgers University’s Education and Employment Research Center, Piscataway, NJ; Marilyn Barger, Senior Education Advisor, FLATE, Orlando, FL

-It Isn’t What You Think: Surprising Careers in Advanced Manufacturing
+It Isn’t What You Think: Cutting-Edge Careers in Advanced Manufacturing

 Did you know that there are manufacturing careers in high-end fashion, sustainable agriculture, and artificial intelligence?
+Did you know there will be manufacturing careers in 5-10 years that don’t yet exist today?
 There are clear connections between many nontechnical interests and STEAM opportunities that can help encourage students to expand their horizons and consider advanced manufacturing careers.
-Manufacturing USA can help educators understand the many nontraditional manufacturing careers that exist, how to make the connections between students’ interests and those careers, and how students can access opportunities in and pathways to advanced manufacturing careers.
+Manufacturing USA can help educators understand the many nontraditional manufacturing careers that exist (and will soon exist), how to make the connections between students’ interests and those careers, and how students can access opportunities in and pathways to advanced manufacturing careers.

 Ports to IT Professionalism: Developing Work-Based Learning Programs in Information Technology